 Registration Set up: On the load in and load out days, you will help unpack all the boxes that have the SWAG, Programs, Nametags, computers, etc and help set it up in the room.
 Requirements: This work does not require heavy lifting.
 Many of the people who set up usually volunteer to work registration as well.

-As an usher, you will undergo a 2-3 hour training with the Hippodrome staff to ensure you are familiar with the facility and their procedures.
-Ushers not only help people find their seat, they are there to help show people out in case of an emergency.
+As an usher, you will not only help people find their seat, they are there to help show people out in case of an emergency.
 Think of them as flight attendants on the ground!
-Requirements: Attend the training with the Hippodrome
+Requirements: Attend a training session with the frank team.

 Frank lounge set up & take down